 [python, pip, packages, selenium]

-Python packages are collections of modules and functions that provide additional functionality beyond what is available in the Python standard library.
-They allow developers to easily extend Python’s capabilities by including pre-written code for specific tasks, such as data analysis, web development, machine learning, and more.
+Python packages are collections of modules and functions that provide additional functionalities beyond the standard library.
+They enable developers to extend Python’s capabilities easily with pre-written code for specific tasks, such as data analysis, web development, machine learning, and more.
+This guide will teach you how to install and update Python packages.

 Installing Python packages

-Anaconda’s Python Distribution comes with many of the packages we need to do scientific computing.
-If you’re interested in all the packages included, click here and go to the Python 3.x tab.
+The Anaconda Python Distribution includes many of the packages we need for scientific computing.
+If you’re interested in all the included packages, click here and select the Python 3.x tab.

 However, you may come across packages that are not installed by default.
-In this case we recommend you use the pip package management tool to install them.
+In such cases, we recommend using the pip package management tool to install them.

 Warning

-First let us update pip by typing the following into the terminal
+First, update pip by typing the following command in the terminal:

 pip install --upgrade pip

-If you get an error, try typing instead:
+If you get an error, try the following command instead:

 python -m pip install --upgrade pip